jbb-kryo/polyvox/SECURITY.md

 - We will keep you informed throughout the investigation
 - We will credit researchers who report valid vulnerabilities (if desired)
 - We will not pursue legal action against researchers who follow this policy
+- We are considering monetary rewards for critical vulnerability discoveries

 ### Responsible Disclosure

 We kindly request that security researchers:

-- Give us reasonable time to fix vulnerabilities before public disclosure
+- Give us reasonable time to fix vulnerabilities before public disclosure (minimum 90 days)
 - Make a good faith effort to avoid privacy violations and data destruction
 - Do not exploit vulnerabilities beyond proof of concept
 - Do not perform attacks that could harm users or degrade service
+- Do not access or modify user data beyond what is necessary to demonstrate the vulnerability
+- Report vulnerabilities through our official channels only

 ## Security Updates